skymakerstudio/erp-adapter-webconfig-monitor/readme.md

-# Monitor G5 ERP - Web adapter for PartConfigration
+# Monitor G5 ERP - Web adapter for PartConfiguration

 This library simplifies working with complex data structures for the Monitor G5 API in a web context.
 It also eliminates dependencies on internal GUID references that tend to change with version in the G5 API.